 How do I get an app or extension installed?

-If you feel that an app or extension would be beneficial to your establishment please get in touch with your Glow Key Contact.
-A list of apps already in use by other establishments can be provided by Education Scotland email@example.com on request.
+If you feel that an app, extension or web service integration would be beneficial to your establishment please get in touch with your Glow Key Contact.
+A list of services already in use by other establishments can be provided to Key Contacts by Education Scotland on request.

-An app/extension request form will need to be completed and submitted to your Glow Key Contact and Information Security Officer for approval.
-To request a form contact firstname.lastname@example.org.
+Following review within your establishment, a request form will need to be completed and submitted to Education Scotland by your Glow Key Contact and include approval from your Information Security Officer.

-When filling out the request form please give consideration to the educational value, security and privacy of the app or extension, including GDPR compliance.
+Consideration should be given to the educational value, security and privacy of the app or extension, including GDPR compliance.
+There should also be a decision on whether this should be available for Staff, Learners or both.